Callum Morton: Fleetwood Town

+Salford City

 On 13 January 2023, Morton signed a two-and-a-half-year contract with League Two side Salford City.
 He moved on loan to Forest Green Rovers in September 2023.
 The loan ended in January 2024.

 On 4 July 2024, Morton returned to Northampton Town on a season-long loan deal.
 He suffered a serious knee injury against Wrexham in October 2024, which ruled him out for the rest of the 2024–25 season.

+Bristol Rovers

+On 28 November 2025, Morton joined League Two club Bristol Rovers on a short-term deal.
+On 19 December, he scored his first goal for the club on his first start, equalising in a 1–1 draw with Crewe Alexandra that ended Rovers' ten-match losing streak in the league, although he was later forced off with a hamstring strain.

+In February 2026, new Rovers manager Steve Evans said that it was "unlikely" that Morton would stay at the club, and he was released later that month.

+Worthing

+Morton joined Worthing in March 2026, on a contract lasting until the end of the season.

+Torquay United

+Morton re-joined Torquay United on 18 May 2026.